Most Common Headaches:

-- Your headache began right after you exercised
+- Your headache began during or right after you exercised

 - You have not had headaches before and you also have weakness, numbness, or trouble seeing (migraine headaches can sometimes cause these symptoms, but you should be seen right away the first time these symptoms happen)

 - Your headache started after a head injury

 - If you have a headache and these other symptoms:

 - Fever (temperature greater than 100.4ºF or 38ºC)

 - Loss of Consciousness or personality changes

 In an emergency go to Mount Nittany Medical Center or call 911 for an ambulance.

 Send a secure message to the advice nurse via myUHS or call 814-865-4UHS (4847) (Press 3).

 This content is reviewed periodically and is subject to change as new health information becomes available.
 This information is intended to inform and educate and is not a replacement for medical evaluation, advice, diagnosis, or treatment by a healthcare professional.